colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ### Scores by School Size
-Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+School performance based on school size (Small, Medium, Large), (<1000, 1000-2000, and 2000-3000>)

 ### Scores by School Type
-Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+School performance based on school type (Charter vs. District).

 ### Extra analysis: Per-student budget by school type
-Looked at the budget available per student as it maps to charter vs. district schools
+Budgets per student based on school type (Charter vs. District).